ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 * Fund to purchase and maintain a vehicle
 * Hospitality (hosting guests, volunteers & teams)
 * Donate to local churches and ministries
-* 5% of donation goes to YWAM Japan National Office

-Please feel free to ask specific questions regarding this Team Member Contribution.
+Please feel free to ask specific questions regarding this staff fee.
 We want to be as transparent as possible in regards to community finances!

 ### How to make contribution